SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 >
 > 3.4.2 Suicide mortality rate

 This target is interpreted to cover research about reducing mortality from non-communicable diseases.
-In contrast to 3.3, here there is an explicit focus on reducing mortality in the target, indicators and the High-level Political Forum thematic review for SDG 3 (<a id="HLPF">[ECESA plus members, 2017](#f21)</a>).
-It also covers research about improving mental health and wellbeing, where we include both by treatment and via health promotion.
+In contrast to 3.3, here there is an explicit focus on reducing mortality in the target, indicators and the High-level Political Forum thematic review for SDG 3 (<a id="HLPF">[ECESA plus members, 2017](#f21)</a>), therefore we limit our interpretation to this.
+We interpret it also to cover research about treating/improving treatment for mental health disorders and promoting/improving support services for well-being.

 This query consists of 3 phrases.
-* Phrase 1 focuses on the "non-communicable diseases" part.
-* Phrases 2 and 3 focus on the "promote mental health and well-being" part.
+Phrase 1 focuses on the "non-communicable diseases" part.
+Phrases 2 and 3 focus on the "promote mental health and well-being" part.

 ##### Phrase 1